som3on3/react-native-untitled-orm/README.md

 # react-native-untitled-orm
-An Laravel Eloquent like ORM,
+A Laravel Eloquent like ORM,
 currently only query builder (in development)

 This package depends on react-native-sqlite-storage